wp-plugins/zedity/readme.txt

 * **Everyone can use it**: with no technical skills required, you can design completely visually, with just drag and drop and mouse clicks!

-* **Design Freedom**: unprecedented flexibility and possibilities to create any content you need; with no more constraints, you're free to unleash your creativity!
+* **Total design freedom**: unprecedented flexibility and possibilities to create any content you need; with no more constraints, you're free to unleash your creativity!

-* **Saving Time and Money**: you can create your content much more quickly and even just by yourself!
+* **Saves you time and money**: you can create your content much more quickly and even just by yourself!

-* **Professional results**: you can achieve professional results easily, creating designs and effects that only web developers could get!

 **Here is an example of Zedity free version in action:**